goliatone/application-core/docs/guide.md

 ## Concepts

 A lot of the nomenclature in this document is being used rather loosely, instead of making up new words we try to reuse terms already in use elsewhere which might refer to similar enough concepts to provide context to those who are familiar with them.
+If you are learning be mindful that some concepts are stretched or directly misused to fit the narrative.
+Be warned.

-**core.io** prefers to be pragmatic over correct, and often times takes the shortest path or the naive approach to solve problems as they come and not before there are such problems.
-That is, all features are here because they are being used extensively and provide a clear benefit.
+**core.io** prefers to be _pragmatic_ rather than _correct_, and often times takes the shortest path or a naive approach to solve problems as they come as opposed to engineer for imagined-future-problems.
+That is, all features part of **core.io** are there because they are being used extensively and provide a clear benefit by solving an specific problem.

-**core.io** main goal is to speed up development and to provide a solid platform to quickly build complex prototypes with the least amount of friction.
+**core.io** main goal is to **speed up development and to provide a solid platform to quickly build complex prototypes with the least amount of friction**.
 One way to achieve this is to promote code reuse by providing a plug-and-play module system.

+The spirit is reminiscent of HMVC with Commands and a Front Controller.

 Don't get too hung up on the terms and how they differ from the use by frameworks or languages you are familiar with.

 ### Mixins and overrides

 Through most classes in **core.io** we follow this pragmatic convention:

 ```js